Torbay and South Devon Trust cares for five patients with Covid-19 in hospital

 Torbay and South Devon Trust was caring for five patients with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on March 10 was up from two on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on March 17 was in line with the same day the previous week.

-The figures also show five new patients with Covid were admitted to hospital in Torbay and South Devon NHS Foundation Trust in the week to March 8.
+The figures also show that seven new patients with Covid were admitted to hospital in Torbay and South Devon NHS Foundation Trust in the week to March 15.